 - Protection: An entry-level package that provides 24/7 professional monitoring, but not much else.
 The plan is set up to monitor for burglaries, medical emergencies, and fires.
 Though most people think of home security systems as a way to connect to the police, knowing the system will call the fire department if needed is one of my favorite features and will provide serious peace of mind.

 - Interactive: This is their most popular option, and the one I recommend.
-This plan adds in cellular alerts and also limited home automation – including the ability to automate lighting.
+This plan adds in cellular alerts and mobile app control.

-- Ultimate: This plan includes everything offered by the Protection and Interactive plans, but expands further into home automation and adds video surveillance.
+- Ultimate: This plan includes everything offered by the Protection and Interactive plans but adds home automation and video surveillance.
 There are no hidden fees or upcharges.
 Everything is included in this package, which is the most comprehensive of the three.